 Brooklyn is a very small village located in the state of Michigan.
 With a population of 1,198 people and two constituent neighborhoods, Brooklyn is the 451st largest community in Michigan.
 Brooklyn has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brooklyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brooklyn is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Brooklyn who work in sales jobs (16.32%), management occupations (12.97%), and office and administrative support (11.92%).